jenyss/confluence-knowledge-agent/README.md

 ## How-To

 **Prerequisites**
-To run the Confluence Knowledge Assistant with an MCP connection, you need:
+To run the Confluence Knowledge Assistant notebook with an MCP connection, you need:

 * Python 3.13
 * JupyterLab (installed inside a venv) or you can use the public one at [Jupyter Lab](https://jupyter.org/try-jupyter/lab/).